wp-plugins/stout-google-calendar/readme.txt

 = My calendar looks fine in the admin but asks my site visitors to login, why? =

-You calendar must be shared with everyone for any site visitor to see.
+Your calendar must be shared with everyone for any site visitor to see.
 [Learn how to share your Google Calendar](http://www.google.com/support/calendar/bin/answer.py?answer=37083).

 = Can multiple Google calendars be displayed at once? =